 Decorative paintings from 1865 by Arngrímur Gíslason

 But the minister carried on with what he was doing.
-The old woman repeated her reprimand three times, but he paid no attention to her.
+The old woman repeated her reprimand three times, but he paid no attention.

-The old woman then left the church and sat down on the wall surrounding the church (in the olden days the Icelandic churches were turf churches some with a circular turf wall).
+The old woman then left the church and sat down on the wall surrounding it (in the olden days, Icelandic churches were turf churches, some with a circular turf wall).

-The blue ceiling reflects in the baptismal font - the silver bowl was made by Leifur Kaldal
+The blue ceiling reflects in the baptismal font - Leifur Kaldal made the silver bowl

-As she had sat outside for a while listening to the racket in the church, she noticed that the church started sinking - and it sank quickly.
+As she sat outside for a while, listening to the racket in the church, she noticed that the church began to sink - and it sank quickly.

 The old woman heard the mirth and merriment until the church reached Hell.